 According to tradition, after separation from the Winnebago, the Ioway-Otoe-Missouri mother tribe moved first to Rock River, Illinois, near its junction with the Mississippi River, and then to the Des Moines River some distance above its mouth.
 After separating at the Iowa River into two bands, one which became the Ioway, moved to the northwest.
-The Otoe-Missouri went on to the mouth of Grand River, where part remained becoming the Missouri while the rest, the Otoe, went on westward up the Missouri River.
+The Otoe-Missouri went on to the mouth of Grand River, where part remained, while the rest, the Otoe, went on westward up the Missouri River.

-The Ioway continued to roam about the region, later moving into the northwestern part of the state around the Okoboji Lakes and probably extended into southwestern Minnesota to the neighborhood of the Red Pipestone Quarry and to the Big Sioux River.
+The Ioway continued to roam about the region, later moving into the northwestern part of the state around the Okoboji Lakes and probably extended into southwestern Minnesota to the neighborhood of the Red Pipestone Quarry and the Big Sioux River.
 In the latter part of the 18th century, they passed over to the Missouri River and settled south of the spot where Council Bluffs now stands.
 About 1760, they moved east and lived along the Mississippi River between the Iowa and Des Moines Rivers.
 Their principal town was on the Des Moines River and for a long time, at a spot in the northwestern part of Van Buren County.
-Early in the 19th century, part of them seems to have moved farther up the Des Moines River while others established themselves on the Grand and Platte Rivers in Missouri.
-At this time they seem to have come into contact with the Dakota and to have suffered considerably in consequence.
+Early in the 19th century, part of them seemed to have moved farther up the Des Moines River, while others established themselves on the Grand and Platte Rivers in Missouri.
+At this time, they seem to have come into contact with the Dakota and suffered considerably in consequence.